Extensions of Real-Weighted Fractional Arboricity: Computation

 \section{Computation}

 This section gives a small computational exhibit for the numerical procedure used to generate the overlay figures comparing the baseline density \(A_1(G)\) against the upper bound from Section~\ref{sec:local}, \(\mathrm{CSBound}(H{=}G)\), in both the unit--conductance and random $c$ cases.
-All plots in this section were produced by the script \texttt{scripts/make\_figs.py}, which outputs (i) an overlay plot of \(A_c(G)\) and \(\mathrm{CSBound}(H{=}G)\) versus \(v=|V|\) for some common graph families, (ii) a tightness--ratio plot \(\mathrm{CSBound}(H{=}G)/A_c(G)\) when defined, and (iii) a CSV summary of values and runtimes.
-While the aforementioned exhibits may be very useful for future analysis, their inclusion in this paper will be limited to one graph family for brevity.
-Accordingly, we restrict attention here to the hypercube family $Q_d$, which is highly structured (edge–transitive) and thus admits a clean, representative testbed for the bound without proliferating additional figures.
+All plots in this section were produced by the script \texttt{scripts/make\_figs.py}, which outputs both an overlay plot of \(A_c(G)\) and \(\mathrm{CSBound}(H{=}G)\) versus \(v=|V|\) for some common graph families and a tightness--ratio plot \(\mathrm{CSBound}(H{=}G)/A_c(G)\).
+While the exhibits may be very useful for future analysis, their inclusion in this paper will be limited to one graph family for brevity.
+We restrict attention here to the hypercube family $Q_d$, which is highly structured (edge–transitive) and thus admits a clean, representative testbed for the bound.